Documentation Index

 OCTAVE

-Operationally Critical Threat, Asset, and Vulnerability Evaluation (OCTAVE), developed by Carnegie Mellon’s SEI, provides organization-centric threat modeling:- Focuses on organizational risk rather than technical vulnerabilities
+Operationally Critical Threat, Asset, and Vulnerability Evaluation (OCTAVE), developed by Carnegie Mellon’s SEI, provides organization-centric threat modeling:

 - Suitable for enterprise risk management and compliance requirements